-rock gardening, with joseph tychonievich (book giveaway!)
+rock gardening, with joseph tychonievich (plus our may 6 events)

 I GET ALL PANICKY when people say something is a “rock-garden plant,” certain that they mean it’s miniature and precious and finicky–a.k.a. something I’ll kill.
 But whenever I have visited a rock garden, whether at public spaces like the Royal Botanic Garden at Edinburgh, Scotland, and New York Botanical Garden, or a private garden on a home scale, I’m so drawn to what I see.